jerickjoe111/launch-school/RB130/01_blocks/glossary.md

 ## Lambda

-_Lambdas_ are similar to `Proc` objects (are also instances of `Proc`), with some specific syntax and behavior (like strict arity and the effect of the keyword `return`).
+_Lambdas_ are similar to `Proc` objects (are also instances of `Proc`), with some specific syntax and behavior (like strict arity and the effect of the keyword `return`). a `lambda` is another way Ruby implements closures.

 ## Arity

-Arity refers to the rule regarding the number of arguments that you must pass a block, proc or `lambda`.
+Arity refers to the rule regarding the number of arguments that we must pass to a method, block, `Proc` object or `lambda`.

-In Ruby, blocks and procs have _lenient arity_, meaning that Ruby doesn't raise an exception when less or more arguments are passed to the block than the number of defined parameters.
+In Ruby, blocks and _procs_ have _lenient arity_, meaning that Ruby doesn't raise an exception when less or more arguments are passed to the block than the number of defined parameters.

 Methods and _lambdas_ have _strict arity_, which means that the same number of arguments have to be passed to them as the number of parameters the method or `lambda` defines.

-If the method or block allows any kind of optional arguments (like *sponge arguments), the arity rules do not apply to those arguments.
+However, if a method, block, `Proc` object or `lambda` accepts optional arguments (like sponge `*arguments`), these rules are not applied.

 ## leading &